Alex219-tech/mat1510_project/README.md

 # mat1510_project

-This is a review of the paper "An Empirical Study of Example Forgetting during Deep Neural Network Learning" by Mariya Toneva, Alessandro Sordoni, Remi Tachet des Combes, Adam Trischler, Yoshua Bengio, Geoffrey J. Gordon. ()
+This is a review of the paper "An Empirical Study of Example Forgetting during Deep Neural Network Learning" by Mariya Toneva, Alessandro Sordoni, Remi Tachet des Combes, Adam Trischler, Yoshua Bengio, Geoffrey J. Gordon.
+(Toneva et.al, 2019)

 I tried two novel experiments based on the results of the paper:
 1) train the same network on modified MNIST (cutting out a 8x8 pixel square in each of the quardrant in each image)